March 3, 2017

 |Species||Number of Individuals|

-Note: These Top 10 species are North American, reflecting high participation from this region.
+Note: These Top 10 species are common in North America, reflecting high participation from this region.

 Top 10 states by checklists submitted